mdholloway/wikitrends/README.md

 ## Motivation

 As a large corpus of user-generated text content, Wikipedia is a source of data for large web services like Google and for training machine learning models.
 It is therefore important that Wikipedia remains a source of high-quality content.
-This project is envisioned as a tool for Wikipedia admins that consumes and processes public streams of Wikipedia change data to detect new article revisions that are reverted shortly after being made.
-A high number of quickly-reverted revisions on an article could indicate [edit-warring](https://en.wikipedia.org/wiki/Wikipedia:Edit_warring) or the need for [article protection](https://en.wikipedia.org/wiki/Wikipedia:Protection_policy).
+This project is envisioned as a tool for Wikipedia admins that consumes and processes public streams of Wikipedia change data to detect article revisions that are reverted shortly after being made.
+A large number of quickly reverted revisions on an article could indicate [edit-warring](https://en.wikipedia.org/wiki/Wikipedia:Edit_warring) or the need for [article protection](https://en.wikipedia.org/wiki/Wikipedia:Protection_policy).

 ## Quickstart
 ```